New house construction & inspection stages,

 - Footings (and if required) slab.
 This must be carried out after preparation and before the concrete is poured.

-- Framing, before sheeting is attached.
+- Framing, before sheeting is attached and covering the frame.

 What must be checked at these inspection stages?